tigerbeetle/tigerbeetle/docs/concepts/safety.md

 strictest possible isolation level --- **strict serializability**.
 All transfers are executed one-by-one, on a single core.

-Furthermore, TigerBeetle's state machine is designed according to [**end-to-end idempotency principle**](../coding/reliable-transaction-submission.md) --- each transfer has a unique client-generated `u128` id, and each transfer is processed at most once, even in the presence of intermediate retry loops.
+Furthermore, TigerBeetle's state machine is designed according to the [**end-to-end idempotency principle**](../coding/reliable-transaction-submission.md) --- each transfer has a unique client-generated `u128` id, and each transfer is processed at most once, even in the presence of intermediate retry loops.